Spaceship MCP — Tools Reference

 Getting started

-You need a Spaceship account.
-When you add Spaceship MCP to your AI assistant, you'll be asked to sign in to Spaceship and grant the assistant access to your account.
+When you connect, you'll be asked to sign in to Spaceship and grant the assistant access to your account.
 Which tools the assistant can use depends on the access you approve — if a tool is rejected because access wasn't granted, reconnect and approve the access it needs.

 Tools at a glance